Mercury13/unicodia/Font-Source/Egyptian2/README.md

 5. Wait REALLY long, approx 30m
 6. DO NOT SAVE
 7. Check sesh.log, it might show problems
+8. The longest operation, SVG uniting, will be cached, and next runs will be shorter

 Meaning of directories:
 - InkTest: just a test for Inkscape